Domaine Labruyère - Le Clos du Moulin-à-Vent Monopole 2017

 Robert Parker - Wine Advocate

-Domaine Labruyère's Moulin-à-Vent Le Clos du Moulin-à-Vent 2017 presents a rich bouquet of spices, berries, potpourri and grilled meats, delicately framed by a touch of new oak.
-On the palate, the wine is medium- to full-bodied, ample and fleshy, with powdery tannins and a rich, sapid finish.
+The Moulin-à-Vent Le Clos du Moulin-à-Vent 2017 from Domaine Labruyère presents a rich bouquet of spices, berries, potpourri, and grilled meats, delicately framed by a touch of new oak.
+On the palate, the wine is medium-bodied to full-bodied, ample and fleshy, with powdery tannins and a rich, savory finish.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Le Clos du Moulin-à-Vent, with its delicate perfume of water blossom, distils a pure mineral flavor that's easy to digest.
+With a delicate scent of water lilies, Le Clos du Moulin-à-Vent distills a pure mineral flavor that is easy to digest.
 A wine without artifice.

 Wine Enthusiast

-This wine comes from a single monopole vineyard, managed since 2008 by Édouard Labruyère.
-Blackberry fruit and firm structure combine with ripe flavors, demonstrating the rich tannins and ageing potential of this appellation.
-Drink from 2021.
+This wine comes from a single vineyard under monopoly control, managed since 2008 by Édouard Labruyère.
+Blackberry fruit and a firm structure combine with ripe flavors, showcasing the richness of the tannins and the aging potential of this appellation.
+Ready to drink from 2021.